OfficeDev/teams-toolkit/docs/sdk/teamsfx.conversationoptions.commandhandlers.md

 ## Remarks

-If provided, the corresponding handler will be involked if the bot received a message that matches the command pattern (`string` or `RegExp`<!-- -->) defined in the handler.
+If provided, the corresponding handler will be invoked if the bot received a message that matches the command pattern (`string` or `RegExp`<!-- -->) defined in the handler.